Olamstix/Todo-App/README.md

-A Simple ToDo app built with Reactjs
+A Simple ToDo app built with React

 ### `npm start`